zzzprojects/docs/entityframework-extensions.net/pages/documentations/bulk-savechanges.md

 ```csharp
 ctx.BulkSaveChanges(options => options.ForceUpdateUnmodifiedValues = false);
 ```

+For `EF Core`, this option is not available.
+Only columns that have a modification will be saved exactly like `SaveChanges`.

 #### When should I use BulkSaveChanges over SaveChanges?
 Whenever you have more than one entity to save.
 The `BulkSaveChanges` is almost as fast as the `SaveChanges` for one entity, but becomes way faster as the number of entities to save grows.